xperiments/ts-embed/README.md

 # ts-embed
 **ts-embed** is a set of Typescript code & tools to create compacted assets libraries (audio, video, text).
 It takes some inspiration from the as3 flex [Embed(source="file.png")] syntax.

-The advantage of embedding assets is that are included in a single **.tse** file, and can be accessed faster than if the application has to load one to one every asset.
+The advantage of embedding assets is that are included in a single **.tse** file, and can be accessed faster than if the application has to load every asset individually.

 ## Table of contents ##